hsemple/GISProgramming/_pages/javascript.md

 #### W3Schools LightBulb Application

-Click here to see  the [application.](https://www.w3schools.com/js/js_intro.asp)
+Click on this [link](https://www.w3schools.com/js/js_intro.asp) to see the application.

-Copy and paste the code below into your web editor.
+Copy and paste the code below pr from the website into your web editor.
 Download the lightbulbs images and put them in the same folder as web page